influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.2/query_language/math_operators.md

 #### Solution

-You can easily implement a bitwise-not operation by using the `^` (bitwise xor) operator together with the number representing all-ones for your word-width:
+You can implement a bitwise-not operation by using the `^` (bitwise xor) operator together with the number representing all-ones for your word-width:

 For 8-bit data: